mbari-org/aipipeline/README.md

 - [aidata](https://github.com/mbari-org/aidata) -A tool to extract, transform, load and download operations on AI data.
 - [sdcat](https://github.com/mbari-org/sdcat) - Sliced Detection and Clustering Analysis Toolkit.
-- [deepsea-ai](https://github.com/mbari-org/deepsea-ai) - A tool to trin and run object detection and tracking on video at scale in the cloud (AWS).
+- [deepsea-ai](https://github.com/mbari-org/deepsea-ai) - A tool to train and run object detection and tracking on video at scale in the cloud (AWS).
 - [fastapi-yolov5](https://github.com/mbari-org/fastapi-yolov5) - A RESTful API for running YOLOv5 object detection models on images either locally or in the cloud (AWS).
 - [fastapi-vss](https://github.com/mbari-org/fastapi-vss) - A RESTful API for vector similarity search using foundational models.
 - [fastapi-tator](https://github.com/mbari-org/fastapi-tator) - A RESTful API server for bulk operations on Tator annotation database.